-This Notice of Privacy Practices describes how we may use and disclose your protected health information (PHI) to carry out treatment, payment, or health care operations and for other purposes that are permitted or required by law.
-This Notice also describes your rights regarding health information we maintain about you and a brief description of how you may exercise these rights.
+This Notice of Privacy Practices describes how Family Connections may use and disclose your protected health information (PHI) to carry out treatment, payment, or health care operations and for other purposes that are permitted or required by law.
 This Notice further states the obligations we have to protect your health information.
-It is our duty to maintain the privacy of PHI, to abide by the terms of the privacy notice currently in effect and to provide individuals with notice of its legal duties and privacy practices relative to PHI.
+It is our duty to maintain the privacy of PHI, to abide by the terms of the privacy notice currently in effect, and to provide individuals with notice of its legal duties and privacy practices relative to PHI.
+This Notice also describes your rights regarding the health information we maintain about you and a brief description of how you may exercise these rights.
+Please review it carefully.